Torture during the Algerian War: Amnesties

-No one was brought to justice for crimes committed during the war, not even for the case of Maurice Audin, a young communist university lecturer arrested and tortured to death.
-The case had been specifically documented at the time by the "Comité Audin", to which historian Pierre Vidal-Naquet belonged.

 The first amnesty was passed in 1962 by President Charles de Gaulle, by decree, preempting a parliamentary discussion that might have denied immunity to men like General Paul Aussaresses.

 The second amnesty was enacted in 1968 by the National Assembly, which gave blanket amnesty to all acts committed during the Algerian war.

 The OAS members were given amnesty by president François Mitterrand (PS), and a general amnesty for all war crimes was declared in 1982.
 Pierre Vidal-Naquet, among others, has qualified it as a "shame".

-The archives of the war were closed to the public for thirty years, a period extendable for up to 60 years for those documents that were liable to compromise a person's privacy or state security.
-It was only in 1995–96 that new works began to reveal information.

 Controversy during the war

 The systematic use of torture created a national controversy which has had lasting effects on French and Algerian society.
 As early as 2 November 1954, Catholic writer François Mauriac called against the use of torture in L'Express in an article titled Surtout, ne pas torturer ("Above all, do not torture.").

 Two important officials, one civilian and another military, resigned because of the use of torture.
 The first was Paul Teitgen, former General Secretary of the Algiers Police, who had been himself tortured by the Gestapo.
 He resigned on 12 September 1957, in protest against the massive use of torture and extrajudicial killings.
 The other was General de Bollardière, who was the only army official to denounce the use of torture.
 He was put in charge of military arrests and then had to resign.

 Torture was denounced during the war by many French left-wing intellectuals, members or not of the PCF, which maintained an anti-colonialist line.
 Under pressure from the left-wing opposition to the war and the use of torture, including the French Communist Party (PCF), the government, then led by Guy Mollet (SFIO), created a Commission of Safeguard of Rights and Individual Liberties, composed of various personalities named by the government, which gave the public its report in September 1957: according to it, torture was a frequent practice in Algeria.
 However, some claim that the main aim was in fact to absolve the French army of accusations and to gain time (Raphaëlle Branche, 2004).